elfinlazz/aura-2/README.md

 ### 1. Research
-Do research on NPCs, quests, skills, anything really that isn't implemented yet and post it on our [research forum](http://aura-project.org/forum/index.php/forum/33-research/).
+Do research on NPCs, quests, skills, anything really that isn't implemented yet and post it on our [research forum](http://aura-project.org/forum/forum/36-research/).
 The information you post will help developers to implement the features.

 ### 2. Bug reports
-Report bugs on [GitHub](https://github.com/aura-project/aura/issues) so they can be fixed ASAP.
+Report bugs on [GitHub](https://github.com/aura-project/aura/issues), so they can be fixed ASAP.
-If you're not sure if you've found a bug or not, report it on the [forum](http://aura-project.org/forum/index.php/forum/39-bugs/), and we'll clarify for you.

 ### 3+4.
 Code